 A coupon contains information about a percent-off or amount-off discount.
 Stripe Billing allows you to associate a coupon with a customer, resulting in a discount for all invoices billed.

 Creating an invoice—either manually or when generated by a subscription—uses the coupon by applying a corresponding discount to the invoice amount due, subtracted from the pre-tax amount.
-This information is then displayed in the invoice footer summary table.
+You can view this information in the invoice footer summary table.